 Named after Giovanni Zantedeschi, Zantedeschia is a genus in the Araceae family from Southern Africa, Angola and Malawi of 8 species of rhizomatous deciduous or evergreen perennial herbs to 2.5 meters.
 Most are summer growing, but there are two species from the Cape Province of South Africa that are winter growing.
 There are also many colorful hybrids.

 Zantedeschia albomaculata is a summer rainfall species from eastern southern Africa found in marshy ground on rocky or grassy mountainsides.
-It is a medium/tall plant with arrow shaped leaves that often have white spots.
+It is a medium/tall plant with arrow shaped leaves that often have white spots - the name means "spotted with white".
 It has white/creamy spathes, a few each year when young.
+It can be difficult to get a long enough growing season for flowering in cool climates.
 The first photo taken by Giorgio Pozzi June 2007 pictured below is a creamy spathe specimen growing in the wood with a hydrangea in background.
-The other two photos were taken by Cameron McMaster.
+Photos #2,3 were taken by Cameron McMaster.
+Photo #4 taken January 2010 by Bob Rutemoeller at Maclear.

 Zantedeschia 'Black Magic' is a hybrid with light yellow flowers showing a black spot inside the spathe near the beginning of the spadix.
 Photo by Giorgio Pozzi June 2007.